About Perryton

 Jail & Inmate Records

-The Ochiltree County Jail, located in Perryton, serves as the primary detention facility for the entire county.
+The Ochiltree County Jail, located in Perryton, is the primary detention facility for the entire county.
 Everyone arrested within county boundaries goes through the booking process here, which includes photographing and fingerprinting.
 The sheriff's office maintains inmate information, including current charges and bond amounts.
 Visitation at the facility typically requires scheduling appointments in advance, with specific rules that vary by circumstance.

 Bond procedures follow Texas state law, giving detainees the option of posting cash bonds or working with a licensed bail bondsman for surety bonds.
 Families looking for recently arrested individuals can contact the jail directly or check online resources maintained by the sheriff's office.